sungeunbae/swc_vuw2015/sql-novice-world/06-agg.md

 Samoa       633050            70.7333333333333

-This doesn't really make sense - total population and average life expenctancy are for all countries in Polynesia, not Samoa alone - Then why does Samoa appear?
+This doesn't really make sense - total population and average life expectancy are for all countries in Polynesia, not Samoa alone - Then why does Samoa appear?

 The answer is that when it has to aggregate a field, but isn't told how to, the database manager chooses a random value from the input set.